thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 You can arrange the metric cards using each card's three-dot **more** ![]({{ site.baseurl }}/images/icon-more-10px.png){: .inline} icon.
 You can replace or delete a metric, move it one spot to the left or right, make a card the first one in the row, or insert another card to the right or left of a specific card.

+{% include note.html content="If you can no longer access a metric on your watchlist (because the headline or Pinboard was deleted, or your access permissions changed), the system displays a note saying you cannot view that metric." %}

 {: id="recently-viewed"}
 ## Recently viewed
 By default, the ThoughtSpot home page shows you a list of the Answers and Pinboards you most recently viewed.
 To view Answers and Pinboards in the opposite order, click on **Last viewed**.
 Click on it again to return to the original view.